Resources: Osteoporosis Can Be Managed

 Family Medical Care: Osteoporosis Can Be Managed

-Family history is important to deciding if you are at high risk for osteoporosis.
-Patients from European or Asian decent are more likely to have osteoporosis than patients from other backgrounds.
+Family history is important to decide if you are at high risk for osteoporosis.
+Patients of European or Asian descent are more likely to have osteoporosis than patients from other backgrounds.

 Signs & Symptoms